Native Children’s Survival Board Member

 Dakota’s ethereal vocal style can be heard on the 2014 single IRON HORSE , the 2017 single EARTH REVOLUTION, and the 2018 single BORN ON THE REZ.

-Dakota is currently traveling the world, singing, dancing and preforming.
-For more information: www.dakotaromero.com
+Dakota is currently traveling the world, preforming and teaching with her company Areíto Arts.
+For more information visit: www.dakotaromero.com